One Piece, on Fuji TV

-Adult Swim; ANN; Characters Database; FUNimation; Hulu; IMDb; Madman; Retro Junk; Toonami Wiki; TV.com; TV Tropes; VIZ; Wikia; Wikipedia
+ANN; Characters Database; Funimation; Hulu; IMDb; official website; Retro Junk; Toonami Wiki; TV.com; TV Tropes; VIZ; Wikia; Wikipedia

 For more links see anime links.

 It's mostly a pretty silly show, but it's reasonably fun, I think, with tons of great fights.
 And it just keeps getting better the further you go into the series.
 Though some of the story arcs tend to go on too long for my taste.
 Anyway... so like 20 years before the series starts, there was this pirate king named Gold Roger, who before he was hanged had hidden his whole treasure in "one piece."
 Now, a 17-year-old pirate named Monkey D. Luffy (pronounced "Loofy") wants to find the One Piece treasure and become the next king of the pirates.
 Of course, he'll have competition from plenty of other pirates, many of whom have special powers derived from eating one of various types of "Cursed Fruits" (or "Devil Fruits"), which also take away one's ability to swim.
 Luffy himself can stretch like rubber, because when he was a little boy, he ate a Gum-Gum fruit, one of the cursed fruits.
 He's very goofy and single-minded and doesn't seem to act at all sensibly, unless absolutely necessary.
 He became a pirate because of his admiration for a pirate captain named Shanks he knew when he was little, from whom he got his beloved straw hat.
 I should mention that the crew Luffy assembles will be known as the Straw Hat Pirates.